oroinc/documentation/user/storefront/account/cim/index.rst

    .. image:: /user/img/storefront/cim/new_card_from_checkou_saved_to_account.png
       :alt: New credit card created at checkout is saved in the customer profile

-.. add a screeenshot of this payment profile on the Authorize.Net side

 Manage a Credit Card Profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^